Skip to main content

 Admission Requirements

-In addition to the online application, you should submit the following:
+In addition to the online application, the following are required:

-Applicants must have an undergraduate degree from an accredited program in engineering, physics, chemistry, applied mathematics or other appropriate program of study.
+Applicants must have both undergraduate and M.S. degrees from an accredited program in engineering, physics, chemistry, applied mathematics or other appropriate program of study.
 Applicants with a different undergraduate degree may be required to complete prerequisites.
 Applicants should have at least a 3.0 cumulative grade-point average on a 4.0 scale.
 Some programs require higher GPAs for admission.
 In some cases, applicants with a GPA below 3.0 may be admitted on a conditional basis.

 Additional requirements apply for international students.